zuplo/docs/docs/articles/tunnel-setup.md

 recommend periodically checking and upgrading the tunnel to the latest release to ensure you have the latest security and performance updates.

-We recommend testing each release of the tunning in a staging environment before rolling out to production.
+We recommend testing each release of the tunnel in a staging environment before rolling out to production.

 ## Troubleshooting